 New Orleans, Louisiana

 New Orleans (commonly known as NOLA or The Big Easy among other nicknames) is a consolidated city-parish located along the Mississippi River in the U.S. state of Louisiana.
-With a population of 383,997 at the 2020 census, it is the most populous city in Louisiana and the French Louisiana region, the second-most populous in the Deep South, and the twelfth-most populous in the Southeastern United States.
+With a population of 383,997 at the 2020 census, New Orleans is the most populous city in Louisiana, the second-most populous in the Deep South after Atlanta, and the twelfth-most populous in the Southeastern United States; the New Orleans metropolitan area with about 1 million residents is the 59th-most populous metropolitan area in the nation.
+New Orleans serves as a major port and commercial hub for the broader Gulf Coast region.
 The city is coextensive with Orleans Parish.
-New Orleans serves as a major port and a commercial hub for the broader Gulf Coast region.
-It also anchors the New Orleans metropolitan area, which had a population of 1.27 million in 2020, making it the most populous metropolitan area in Louisiana and the 46th-most populous in the United States.
 New Orleans is world-renowned for its distinctive music, Creole cuisine, unique dialects, and its annual celebrations and festivals, most notably Mardi Gras.
 The historic heart of the city is the French Quarter, known for its French and Spanish Creole architecture and vibrant nightlife along Bourbon Street.
-The city has been described as the "most unique" in the United States, owing in large part to its cross-cultural and multilingual heritage.
+The city has been described as the "most interesting" in the United States, owing in large part to its cross-cultural and multilingual heritage.
 Additionally, New Orleans has increasingly been known as "Hollywood South" due to its prominent role in the film industry and in pop culture.
 Founded in 1718 by French colonists, New Orleans was once the territorial capital of French Louisiana before becoming part of the United States in the Louisiana Purchase of 1803.
 New Orleans in 1840 was the third most populous city in the United States, and it was the largest city in the American South from the Antebellum era until after World War II.
 The city has historically been very vulnerable to flooding, due to its high rainfall, low lying elevation, poor natural drainage, and proximity to multiple bodies of water.
 State and federal authorities have installed a complex system of levees and drainage pumps in an effort to protect the city.
 New Orleans was severely affected by Hurricane Katrina in late August 2005, which flooded more than 80% of the city, killed more than 1,800 people, and displaced thousands of residents, causing a population decline of over 50%.
 Since Katrina, major redevelopment efforts have led to a rebound in the city's population.
-Concerns have been expressed about gentrification, new residents buying property in formerly close-knit communities, and displacement of longtime residents.
-Additionally, high rates of violent crime continue to plague the city with New Orleans experiencing 280 murders in 2022, resulting in the highest per capita homicide rate in the United States.
+Concerns have been expressed about gentrification and consequent displacement.
+Additionally, rates of violent crime remain higher than nationwide levels, though by mid-2025 prolonged focus on addressing root causes and reforming the criminal justice system has reduced the incidence of violent crime to its lowest levels within the city limits since the early 1970s.

 References